parvez301901/an-addon-for-elementor/readme.txt

 AN Addon for Elementor – Supercharge Your Website with Powerful Custom Widgets!

-Enhance your [Elementor](https://wordpress.org/plugins/elementor/) experience with AN AddonCraft, a must-have plugin that provides a collection of highly customizable widgets to take your website design to the next level.
-Whether you're a developer, designer, or business owner, AN AddonCraft helps you create stunning, dynamic layouts without touching a single line of code.
+Enhance your [Elementor](https://wordpress.org/plugins/elementor/) experience with AN Addon, a must-have plugin that provides a collection of highly customizable widgets to take your website design to the next level.
+Whether you're a developer, designer, or business owner, AN Addon helps you create stunning, dynamic layouts without touching a single line of code.

 ### Light Weight & Instant Loading
 Your Website will load instantly and edit in real-time - no technical debt, no speed compromises, just smooth performance.